maxamillion/larp/PROJECT_PLAN.md

         langchain_community
         pypdf
         chromadb
-        ollama
+        ramalama
         ```
     * Install the libraries:
         ```bash
         pip install -r requirements.txt
         ```

-3.  **Set Up Local LLM with Ollama:**
+3.  **Set Up Local LLM with Ramalama:**
-    * Download and install Ollama from the official website.
+    * Download and install Ramalama from the official website.
     * Pull a local LLM.
-For this project, `llama3` is a good starting point:
+For this project, `qwen3:1.7b` is a good starting point:
         ```bash
-        ollama pull llama3
+        ramalama pull qwen3:1.7b
         ```
-    * Ensure the Ollama server is running.
+    * Ensure the Ramalama server is running.

 ---